Meet the Clementine Gold Group team

 DIRECTOR OF PROJECT OPERATIONS & BRAND STRATEGY

-Brooke Monaghan, PMP (she/her)
+Brooke Monaghan, PMP (they/she)

 A credentialed Project Management Professional and Certified Leadership Coach, Brooke balances her uncanny knack for simplifying complex problems with her knowledge of industry best practices and a truly supportive relationship with everyone she works with.